armory/docs/content/en/cd-as-a-service/setup/gh-action.md

 description: >
   Use the Armory CD-as-a-Service Deployment Action to integrate your GitHub repo with Armory CD-as-a-Service.
 categories: ["Get Started"]
-tags: ["Deployment", "Quickstart", "GitHub"]
+tags: ["Deployment", "Quickstart", "GitHub", "Tools", "Automation"]
 ---

 ## Overview of the Armory Continuous Deployment-as-a-Service GitHub Action

 This Action enables deploying your app based on a specific GitHub trigger, such as a push to the main branch of your repo.
 You can configure the action to return immediately or wait for a final deployment state before exiting.

 You can find the Action in the [GitHub Action Marketplace](https://github.com/marketplace/actions/armory-continuous-deployment-as-a-service).